HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Introduction

 \section{Introduction}

-Large Language Models (LLMs), such as GPT family~\cite{brown2020language, radford2019language} and LLAMA family~\cite{grattafiori2024llama, touvron2023llama, touvron2023llama2}, have dramatically transformed the field of artificial intelligence, enabling unprecedented capabilities in conversational agents~\cite{patil2024gorilla, schick2023toolformer}, text generation~\cite{dao2022flashattention}, and code synthesis~\cite{nijkampcodegen, yang2024swe, zhang2024autocoderover}.
+Large Language Models (LLMs), such as the GPT family~\cite{brown2020language, radford2019language} and the LLaMA family~\cite{grattafiori2024llama, touvron2023llama2}, have dramatically transformed the field of artificial intelligence, enabling unprecedented capabilities in conversational agents~\cite{patil2024gorilla}, text generation~\cite{dao2022flashattention}, and code synthesis~\cite{zhang2024autocoderover}.
 However, the deployment of these models is fundamentally limited by their inherently low computational intensity, particularly during the autoregressive decoding phase.
 This memory-bound characteristic imposes a severe bandwidth bottleneck on conventional accelerators, such as GPUs, which are optimized for compute-intensive workloads.
 Such a fundamental mismatch directly leads to severe compute underutilization, degrades overall throughput and efficiency, and ultimately motivates a paradigm shift towards novel architectural solutions.

-To address these challenges, Processing-In-Memory (PIM)~\cite{guo202420, fu2025shmt, duan2023ddc, duan2024towards, qi2025cimflow, DBLP:journals/tcad/LiWZLDWZZ24} has emerged as a promising architectural paradigm.
+To address these challenges, Processing-In-Memory (PIM)~\cite{duan2023ddc, duan2024towards, qi2025cimflow, he2026miredo} has emerged as a promising architectural paradigm.
 PIM aims to mitigate the data movement bottleneck by integrating computational logic directly within or near memory arrays to exploit massive internal memory bandwidth.
 It can be implemented across a spectrum of memory technologies, each presenting a distinct trade-off between capacity, bandwidth, computational diversity, and latency, as illustrated by the "PIM pyramid" in Fig.~\ref{fig1:PIM pyramid}.

-At the top of the pyramid, SRAM-PIM~\cite{tu202316, fu2023p} offers ultra-low latency ($\sim 30$B).
-Results show that HPIM achieves a peak speedup of up to $22.8\times$ compared to an NVIDIA A100 GPU.
-Furthermore, HPIM delivers $1.50\times$ lower latency than IANUS and up to $5.76\times$ higher throughput than CXL-PNM, demonstrating its superiority over state-of-the-art (SOTA) PIM accelerators.
+At the top of the pyramid, SRAM-PIM~\cite{qi2025ciminus, fu2023p,duan2025efficient} offers ultra-low latency ($\sim 30$B).
+Results show that HPIM achieves a peak speedup of up to $23.1\times$ compared to an NVIDIA A100 GPU.
+Furthermore, HPIM achieves a speedup of up to 1.56× over IANUS and up to $4.88\times$ higher throughput than CXL-PNM, demonstrating its superiority over state-of-the-art (SOTA) PIM accelerators.

 \end{itemize}